 German History 1871 to the Present

 This course covers the eventful and tumultuous decades of German history since the founding of the federal monarchy in 1871 under German Emperor Wilhelm I and Chancellor Otto von Bismarck.
-Students examinethe Prussian and German Empires, World War I and the resulting collapse of the monarchy, and the promise and failings of the Weimar Republic accompanied by the rising political extremes of communism and fascism that gave way to the terror of Hitler and the Nazi Party.
-The course also covers World War II and the accompanying murder of millions during the Holocaust resulted in total defeat for Germany, which then fell into forty years of occupation and division during the Cold War.
-Finally, we’ll cover of the 1989 “peaceful revolution,” when East Germany rapidly collapsed,. the Fall of the Berlin Wall and the reunification of East and West Germany, with its hopes, fears, benefits and challenges that came with reunification.
+Students examine the Prussian and German Empires, World War I and the resulting collapse of the monarchy, and the promise and failings of the Weimar Republic accompanied by the rising political extremes of communism and fascism that gave way to the terror of Hitler and the Nazi Party.
+The course also covers World War II and the accompanying murder of millions during the Holocaust, and the total defeat of Germany, which then fell into forty years of occupation and division during the Cold War.
+Finally, we’ll cover of the 1989 “peaceful revolution,” when East Germany rapidly collapsed, the Berlin Wall fell, and East and West Germany reunited.
+We’ll look at the hopes, fears, benefits and challenges that came with reunification.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.

 Modern German Cinema

 This course surveys German film history, exploring trends and movements throughout the decades as exemplified in variety of important and influential productions.
 Through lecture, readings, and discussion students explore fundamental debates over film in Germany as an aesthetic, social, political and entertainment medium for “the masses.”
 Students learn about the communicative elements of film as a medium and the common strategies employed in the critique of film.
-Throughout the semester, students view and critically assess a selection of influential German films, dwith special attention to their historical context (early pre-WWI, Weimar, Nazi-era, Cold War (East vs West), post-reunification, current movements.
+Throughout the semester, students view and critically assess a selection of influential German films, with special attention to their historical context (early pre-WWI, Weimar, Nazi-era, Cold War (East vs. West), post-reunification, current movements.
 Students also visit the renowned DFFB film school in Berlin and the Babelsberg film studio in neighboring Potsdam.
 Students will attend Berlin-based film festivals including the Berlinale International Film Festival (Spring term).
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.

 Modern German Literature 1900 to the Present

-Germany is has long been considered “Das Land der Dichter und Denker -- The country of poets and thinkers” and as such literature and philosophy have been intimately tied to German consciousness.
+Germany has long been considered “Das Land der Dichter und Denker (the country of poets and thinkers), and as such literature and philosophy have been intimately tied to German consciousness.
 This course focuses on translated works of fiction as mirrors on German experiences from 1900 to the present day.
 Students read and analyze novels, stories, poetry and song lyrics reflective of 20th Century Zeitgeist during the WWI period, the Weimar Republic, the Nazi era and WWII, the Holocaust, the Cold War and Reunification.
 Students also study accompanying history texts and works of sociology, commentary, and period journalism to place novels into essays into their proper social and historical context.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.

 Policy and Politics of German Environmental Sustainability

 This course looks at the complex intersection between German politics and environmental policy.
 Students examine various cutting edge environmental technologies and practices aimed at ecological sustainability and delve into the debates, power struggles, and political wranglings to promote or thwart these efforts.
-They examine the debates and various trade-offs surrounding the following issues: nuclear power, wind power, waste water purification, bicycle infrastructure, solar power collection, and greenhouse gas emissions.
-We’ll survey the positions of the major political parties,as well as the role of German NGOs and other influential bodies.
-We’ll also examine the important role of the European Union regulatory bodies and global and transatlantic considerations..
+They examine the debates and various trade-offs surrounding the following issues: nuclear power, wind power, wastewater purification, bicycle infrastructure, solar power collection, and greenhouse gas emissions.
+We’ll survey the positions of the major political parties, as well as the role of German NGOs and other influential bodies.
+We’ll also examine the important role of the European Union regulatory bodies and global and transatlantic considerations.
 Each semester, students will complete a case study on a topic presently debated in Germany.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.

 Transatlantic Relations: Germany, Europe and the United States